blangero/DictAndKindleToQuizlet/README.md

-# FromDicAndKindleToQuizlet
+# DictAndKindleToQuizlet
-Get words from GoldenDic history and from Kindle, make card of them and import to Quizlet
+Get words from GoldenDict history and from Kindle, make card for the words and import to Quizlet